 DATES | Friday, November 3, 2017 at 3:00pm 4:00pm

 VENUE | Highlanes Gallery, Drogheda

 DATES | 24 April – 12 June

 Find out more: http://www.highlanes.ie/

-THESE ROOMS was an Open Call National Project in ART: 2016: The Arts Council’s programme as part of Ireland 2016.
+THESE ROOMS began as an Open Call National Project in ART: 2016: The Arts Council’s programme as part of Ireland 2016.
 ART: 2016 was a diverse and distinctive public showcase of Irish art which was presented across Ireland and abroad throughout the year.
-By supporting THESE ROOMS, the Arts Council placed artists and the arts at the centre of how it responds to the Centenary of the 1916 Rising.
+By supporting THESE ROOMS, the Arts Council placed artists and the arts at the centre of how it responded to the Centenary of the 1916 Rising.
 ART: 2016 was supported by the Department of Arts, Heritage and the Gaeltacht through its Ireland 2016 Centenary Programme.
 Find out more…